ericchaves/dg/README.md

           format: '%.2f'
 ```

-The full list of custom functions available inside expressions are:
+The list of custom functions (beyond expr-lang internal functions) available inside expressions are:

 - match(sourceTable string, sourceColumn string, sourceValue string, matchColumn string) *returns the `matchColumn` from `sourceTable` where `sourceColumn` has `SourceValue`*
 - add_date(years int, months int, days int, date string) *Adds the specified numbers of `years`,`months` and `days` to the given `date`*